 A sunset cruise was awesome because we got to experience the magic of sunset, then watch Budapest transform into a twinkling city of gold!

-Walk Along the Danube at Night
+Walk Along the Danube at Night in Budapest

 Because many of the city’s main attractions lie along the riverbank, it should come as no shocker that THE best way to enjoy Budapest at night is to take a stroll along the Danube.
 Not only do the buildings light up, but the entire river glows as the lights reflect on the water.
 It’s truly GLAMOROUS!